ARLI @ SPL🔗

 Our lab is interested in developing programming language technology that enables programmers to better communicate their software and their intent to machines and other programmers, and that enables programmers to better reason about their software.
 This takes many forms: developing new language abstractions and new type system; designing new compilers; proving meta-theoretic properties about programming languages and language implementations; and designing and implementing new languages; and designing and implementing new tools for language implementation.

-Our lab and its work have been generously supported by: Galois; Amazon Researc Awards; Huawei; the Natural Sciences and Engineering Research Council of Canada (NSERC) (RGPIN-2019-04207); the US Defense Advanced Research Projects Agency (DARPA) and Naval Information Warfare Center Pacific (NIWC Pacific) (under Contract No. NN66001-22-C-4027).
+Our work has been generously supported by: Galois; Amazon Research Awards; Huawei; the Natural Sciences and Engineering Research Council of Canada (NSERC) (RGPIN-2019-04207); the US Defense Advanced Research Projects Agency (DARPA) and Naval Information Warfare Center Pacific (NIWC Pacific) (under Contract No. NN66001-22-C-4027).

 Members🔗